 Please click here to view our formalised UCAS Process

 Click here to see the Degree Level courses available here at the College.

 You can find out more about University and the UCAS application process by visiting the UCAS website here

 Foundation Degree or Higher National Diplomas

-Similar to an Apprenticeship, a Foundation Degree is designed to prepare students for working in a specific industry.
+A Foundation Degree is designed to prepare students for working in a specific industry.
 They are a combination of work and study.
 Foundation Degrees cost around £3,000 per year, but these tuition fees can vary.
-Foundation Degrees are typically organised by Universities in partnership with local colleges and can be applied for through UCAS.
+Foundation Degrees are typically organised by universities in partnership with local colleges and can be applied for through UCAS.

 Students can opt to complete a Top-Up Degree, which is a final year of study that can turn the Foundation Degree into a full Honours Degree.